-A desktop assessment identified two vertebrate fauna surveys that were undertaken within 10 km of the PPE, with only one survey encompassing the PPE area.
+A desktop assessment identified four vertebrate fauna surveys that were undertaken within 10 km of the PPE, one of which encompasses the PPE area.

 Ecologia Environment undertook a Level 2 Terrestrial Vertebrate Fauna Assessment (660NS-00000-RP-EN-0001) across the PPE in 2011 on behalf of Fortescue (ecologia, 2012b).